 Hunger and Homelessness Task Force

-On December 15 and 16, we put together and filled hundreds of shoeboxes with candy and practical items for our vulnerable neighbors.
+In December 2015, we put together and filled 1004 shoeboxes with warm hats, warm gloves and an assortment of practical items for our vulnerable neighbors.
 Merry Christmas!

 Photos by Jenifer Morris Photography

 The Hunger and Homelessness Task Force participates in the following projects and meets on the fourth Sunday of each month in the Decatur Place Room at noon.
 Please feel welcome to join us.

 For information about any of these events, please use our "Contact Us" page.

 Click this link to see a list of committee members.

 CHRIST HOUSE DINNER: Volunteers prepare and serve dinner to about 50 men on the fourth Sunday of each month from 3:30 PM until about 7 PM at Christ House, 1717 Columbia Rd., NW, a residential medical care facility for homeless men.

 CHURCH OF THE PILGRIMS LUNCH: Four volunteers prepare and serve lunch for about 40 homeless people at the Church of the Pilgrims, 2201 P St. NW, two blocks south of Friends Meeting of Washington.
 Volunteers are invited to help set up from 11 AM to noon and /or serve from 12:45 PM to 2:00 PM on the first Sunday of each month.

 ST. LUKE'S SHELTER DINNER: Volunteers prepare dinner and eat with the residents of a small shelter housed in St. Luke's Methodist Church, 3655 Calvert Street, NW on the second Saturday of every month from about 6:30 PM until 8 PM.